Renaming J.J. Finley Elementary School

-GAINESVILLE, Fla.
-(WCJB)-- The fight to rename J.J.
+The fight to rename J.J.
 Finley Elementary School has gone on for years, but recent protests across North Central Florida might be the push the Alachua County School Board needed to take action.

 The superintendent is recommending the school board approve the renaming of the school and also solidify a process for renaming schools.

-Note: Update: The Alachua County School Board approved a measure to rename J.J.
-Finley Elementary School.